By Kristen Gramigna, Chief Marketing Officer, BluePay Processing, LLC

 How many days does it take for your business to collect money after a sale has been made?
 If you mail your invoices, it could be 30, 60, 90+ days before customers send checks.
 Then you have to bring the checks to the bank and wait for them to clear.

 By accepting credit cards or eCheck/ACH payments, you can begin to collect immediately, reducing your DSO (Days Sales Outstanding) and increasing cash flow so that you can reinvest in your business.

-Have you decided to accept credit card and eCheck/ACH payments, or are you considering a switch to a new provider?
-Consider the benefits of an all-in-one payment processor who offers the following.
+Have you decided to accept credit card and eCheck/ACH payments, or are you considering a switch to a new payment gateway provider?
+Consider the benefits of an all-in-one payment processor that offers the following.

 1. PCI Compliance

 The best way to instill confidence in clients is to follow and comply with the strict standards and regulations of a quality management organization.
 By electing to accept payments, your business must adhere to and comply with the PCI Data Security Standard (PCI DSS), created and updated annually by the PCI Security Council.

 The Council provides an actionable framework for developing a robust payment card data security process – including prevention, detection, and appropriate reaction to security incidents.
 At a minimum, all merchants are required to complete an annual SAQ (Self-Assessment Questionnaire) to determine if they are PCI DSS compliant.

 A PCI-compliant processor has already taken the steps to employ the highest levels of data security to ensure that your confidential business information is secure.
 A reliable merchant account provider should offer to assist you in completing the SAQ to verify your compliance and guide you in taking the right steps to increase protection and improve business.